wesleydonald/MTRN4231/README.md

 ## Computer Vision
 The computer vision uses an Intel RealSense camera to detect the board and classify the white and black playing pieces.
 The RGB image is processed using colour thresholding while the aligned depth camera is used to convert pixel coordinates into 3D positions in the robot’s `base_link` frame.

-A trapezoidal region-of-interest (ROI) restricts detection to the table workspace.
+A trapezoidal ROI restricts detection to the table workspace.
 The board is identified by HSV colour thresholding, Canny edge extraction and Hough line detection, which gives both the board’s centre and orientation.
 The orientation is found using a *line of best fit* approach.
 A rolling average filter stabilises the board pose before broadcasting a TF frame for the board and its 3×3 grid (`board_index[i]`).

 White and black pieces are detected separately using tuned HSV thresholds, filtering, and contour solidity/area checks to reject noise.
 For each valid contour, image moments provide the pixel centroid.
 Each piece is published as a `PoseArray` in `base_link`, and TF frames are broadcast as well.